University of Washington: 19th-century relocation

 By the time Washington state entered the Union in 1889, both Seattle and the university had grown substantially.
 Washington's total undergraduate enrollment increased from 30 to nearly 300 students, and the campus's relative isolation in downtown Seattle faced encroaching development.
 A special legislative committee, headed by UW graduate Edmond Meany, was created to find a new campus to better serve the growing student population and faculty.
-The committee eventually selected a site on the northeast of downtown Seattle called Union Bay, which was the land of the Duwamish, and the legislature appropriated funds for its purchase and construction.
+The committee eventually selected a site on the northeast of downtown Seattle called Union Bay, which was historically the land of the Duwamish, and the legislature appropriated funds for its purchase and construction.
 In 1895, the university relocated to the new campus by moving into the newly built Denny Hall.
 The University Regents tried and failed to sell the old campus, eventually settling with leasing the area.
 This later became one of the university's most valuable pieces of real estate in modern-day Seattle, generating millions in annual revenue with what is now called the Metropolitan Tract.
 The original Territorial University building was torn down in 1908, and its former site now houses the Fairmont Olympic Hotel.